ostark/craft-testkit/README.md

 ---

+TODO:
-TODO: Review / refactor the interfaces
+* Review / refactor the interfaces
+* Consider to move the current code under `Mock` namespace
+* Add support to test Events
+* Add support to test Queue / Jobs

 ---